Using Factory Droid with Claude Max & OpenAI Codex Subscriptions

-I have been using Factory Droid for the past 2 weeks and I like it.
+I have been using Factory Droid with Claude Max and OpenAI Codex subscriptions through CLIProxyAPI.
+It is good.
 I don’t find that it’s worse than Claude Code (other than the lack of vi mode) and the startup time is much faster.

 However, Droid expects API keys for Anthropic, but Claude Code Max subscriptions use OAuth tokens.
-CLIProxyAPI bridges this gap—it accepts API key requests from Factory and converts them to OAuth-authenticated requests.
+CLIProxyAPI bridges this gap by accepting API key requests from Factory and converting them to OAuth-authenticated requests.

 Install CLIProxyAPI